-- If results are being exported from Looker, there is no row limit as long as the results stream.
+- If results are being exported from Looker, users can choose to export All Results as long as the results stream.

 Explores, Looks, Dashboards, SQL Runner

-Queries created via the Explore page will have a maximum limit of 5000 rows.
-This also applies to Looks and dashboards, and to queries created in SQL Runner.
+Queries created via the Explore page will have a maximum limit of 5,000 rows.
+This limit also applies to Looks and dashboards, and to queries created in SQL Runner.

-download_without_limit permission.
-If these conditions are not met, then a custom limit can instead be set in the download modal.
+If these conditions are not met, then a custom limit can be set in the download modal instead.
 This custom limit has a default maximum of 100,000 rows.

-Email schedules can send up to 15 MB of data for emails with inline content or email with attachments, respectively, as long as the results stream.
+Email schedules can send up to 20 MB or 15 MB of data for emails with inline content or email with attachments, respectively, as long as the results stream.
 All emails with the All Results option applied are subject to the 20 MB or 15 MB size limits.

 Streaming refers to Looker's ability to process data in chunks, rather than all at once.
 If Looker can stream a result set, then unlimited downloads are possible.
 There are only two cases where streaming is not possible: